killinen/BrakeModule/README.md

 [![](https://img.youtube.com/vi/NmBfgOanCyk/0.jpg)](https://youtu.be/NmBfgOanCyk)

-My implementation (fork) of OPENPILOT now uses only vision based ACC with stop and go capability.
+My implementation (fork) of OPENPILOT atm uses only vision based ACC with stop and go capability.
 Lateral control is WIP.
 Top left of the screen shows the set speed 87 (km/h) and top center the current speed reduced by the vision system that detects the lead cars distance, speed and accel/deceleration.

 https://user-images.githubusercontent.com/37126045/204830637-9adcd51b-5c41-4f0d-8b8d-8c93d2226a8f.mp4